vickanS/Victoria-Sten-Asenius-Individuell-examination-Backend-med-Node.js-backend-project-grupp-6/README.md

 ## Endpoints:

 ### 1.
-URL: /menu
+URL: /admin/create-user
 Method: POST
+Description: This endpoint creates an administrator user.

+URL: /admin/login
+Method: POST
-Description: This endpoint adds a new product to the menu.
+Description: This endpoint allows an administrator to log in.

 URL: /menu/:id
+Method: DELETE
+Header: Authorization: Bearer <token>
+Description: This endpoint allows an administrator to delete a product with a specific id.

+URL: /menu/:id
 Method: PUT
+Header: Authorization: Bearer <token>
-Description: This endpoint updates a product in the menu.
+Description: This endpoint allows an administrator to change a product in the menu.

+URL: /admin/menu
+Method: POST
+Header: Authorization: Bearer <token>
+Description: This endpoint allows an administrator to add a product to the menu.

+URL: /admin/campaign
+Method: POST
+Header: Authorization: Bearer <token>
+Description: This endpoint allows an administrator to add a campaign offer.

+### 2.
 URL: /menu
 Method: GET
 Description: This endpoint returns the entire menu.

-URL: /menu/:id
-Method: DELETE
-Description: This endpoint detletes a product in the menu with a specific id.

-### 2.
+### 3.
 URL: /about
 Method: GET
 Description: This endpoint returns information about the company.

-### 3.
+### 4.
 URL: /order
 Method: POST
 Header: Authorization: Bearer <token>